michellesyoon/programming-languages-1/README.md

 - [The Hole Argument](https://plato.stanford.edu/entries/spacetime-holearg/#PreInv) and [Symmetry and Symmetry Breaking](https://plato.stanford.edu/entries/symmetry-breaking/)

 Get in touch if you want to hear more about how these articles are related to this course.

+Our course will explore the ramifications of these early developments in the area of programming languages, in particular with respect to designing programming languages and building interpreters.
+Another important area of theoretical computer science branching off from the early fundamentamental [^typo] discoveries of Turing and others is computational complexity theory and I recommend [Chapter 2 of the book Mathematics and Computation](https://www.math.ias.edu/files/Book-online-Aug0619.pdf#page=1) for a first introduction.
+While the vast majority of this book is outside the scope of this course, this chapter illustrates well that programming languages and complexity theory flow from the same spring.

+[^typo]: I like this typo too much to correct it ... apologies.

 ## Modern History of Programming Languages